JackDanna/FogentRoleplayTemplate/README.md

 If a combat roll has a Physical damage type and a Bodily, Mental, or Spiritual damage type, then since it is combined with the physical attack it is only versus physical defense.
 An example would be poison applied to the blade of a weapon.

-## Penetration

-Penetration represents a dealt injuries ability to mitigate the opponent's Defense.
-While dealing an injury, you may reduce your opponent's Totaled Defense by your Combat Roll's Penetration before calculating injury.

-Examples of narratively describing better penetration:

-- Firearm vs Firearm loaded with armor piercing bullets.
-- Poison shot vs poison aerosolized spray, making it far more likely to penetrate the bodies natural defenses.
-- Arming Sword swing vs Great Sword swing, which just give you more leverage and mass because if you can't cut through at least you'll crunch what's underneath.

 ## Unit of Measure

 This section defines the different units of measure that a game will use.